 The Texas Water Development Board's (TWDB) Clean Water and Drinking Water State Revolving Fund programs receive federal funding from the U.S. Environmental Protection Agency (EPA).
 These funds are used to provide financial assistance for wastewater and drinking water projects.
-As a condition of federal grant awards, EPA regulations require that funding recipients (municipalities, towns, public water authorities, nonprofit water supply corporations, etc.) and sub-recipients (prime consultants, prime contractors, and subcontractors) make a good faith effort to award a fair share of work to DBE’s who are Minority Business Enterprises (MBEs) or Women-owned Business Enterprises (WBEs) whenever procuring construction, supplies, services, and equipment.
+As a condition of federal grant awards, EPA regulations require that funding recipients (municipalities, towns, public water authorities, nonprofit water supply corporations, etc.) and sub-recipients (prime consultants, prime contractors, and subcontractors) make a good faith effort to award a fair share of work to DBE's who are Minority Business Enterprises (MBEs) or Women-owned Business Enterprises (WBEs) whenever procuring Construction and Non-Construction (supplies, equipment, services).

 The DBE Program is an outreach, education, and goal oriented program designed to increase the participation of DBEs in procurements funded by EPA assistance agreements.
 In addition, EPA regulations require evidence of the demonstration of the six affirmative steps showing a good faith effort to achieve the DBE participation goals.

 Recipients of financial assistance (Clean Water State Revolving Fund Equivalency projects and all Drinking Water State Revolving Fund Equivalency projects) are required to be in compliance with the EPA's DBE Program through all phases of the project funded utilizing the Clean Water State Revolving Fund or Drinking Water State Revolving Fund dollars.
 For more detailed instructions, please review the TWDB's Disadvantaged Business Enterprise Program Guidance (TWDB-0210).